hende371/Compiler/project/README.txt

-A compiler used to read a language that is similar to Python.
+A compiler used to process a language that is similar to Python.